 Android phones are a lot secure these days than they were a few years back.
 Google has updated the operating system to come with in-built encryption and there are also a lot of ways to secure your phone.
 You can use a difficult passcode, a complicated pattern or even better, your fingerprint or your IRIS to lock your phone.
+If you have forgotten the unlocking credentials, there’re still a few ways to unlock Android phones without entering pin, pattern or password.
+You can do that with the methods described below without losing your device data.

 But the problem is, humans are not as smart as smartphones and we tend to forget things easily.
 While most phones these days include a fingerprint scanner as a mandatory option, there are still millions of Android smartphones out there which rely on patterns and passwords for safety.
 Even, if you do have a phone with a fingerprint scanner, intruders might lock your phone, because Android only allows a limited number of attempts to enter your password before it gets locked up automatically.

 So, what would you do if your phone gets locked and you cannot unlock it?
-Well, there are ways by which you can unlock your phone easily, but most them need you to factory reset your phone which means all of your data will be lost.
+Well, there are ways by which you can unlock your phone easily, but most of them need you to factory reset your phone which means all of your data will be lost.
 So, here is a guide with multiple simple methods where you could unlock your phone by bypassing your pattern without losing any of your data.

-This might seem complicated to a novice Android user, so get help of an experienced Android user if you are unable to understand some part of the below guide.
+This might seem complicated to a novice Android user, so get the help of an experienced Android user if you are unable to understand some part of the below guide.
 You can also comment below if you have any doubts and we will be happy to help you.

 Method 1: Replace Your Password with Android Device Manager